zeroincombenze/tools/docs/pypi_z0bug_odoo/rtd_usage.rst

 following limitations:

 * update form cannot simulate discard button
-* required data in create must be supplied by default
+* some required data in create must be supplied by default parameter
 * form inconsistency cannot be detected by this function
 * nested function must be managed by test code (i.e. wizard from form)